-- Copy of any court orders (e.g. Care Orders, No Contact Orders) - Copies of all court statements and judgement in legal proceedings (permission of the court will usually need to be obtained) - Details of existing contact arrangements and care plans. - Copy of the placing authority's Complaints and Child Protection procedures - Signed contract, with financial details for invoicing - A statement, drawn up at the planning meeting of the work that the Local Authority and Hythe House Support have agreed should be undertaken, and the projected length of the placement.
+- Copy of the child's/children's birth certificate, passport and medical registration card and signed delegated consent. - Copy of any court orders (e.g. Care Orders, No Contact Orders) - Copies of all court statements and judgement in legal proceedings (permission of the court will usually need to be obtained) - Details of existing contact arrangements and care plans. - Copy of the placing authority's Complaints and Child Protection procedures - Signed contract, with financial details for invoicing

+• A statement, drawn up at the planning meeting of the work that the Local Authority and Hythe House Support have agreed should be undertaken, and the projected length of the placement.